XLRSeatingBuck-Org/unity-car-jet/docs/user-manual.md

 2. Follow the instructions in the bottom right corner of the screen ("STATUS: ______")
     - The main objective is to go to the fire, put it out with water or foam, and return home.
     - You will use the controls below and the STATUS to accomplish this.
+3. Press Alt + F4 to quit at any time.

 # Controls